rainbow494/arch-1/doc/en-us/rumors-signs-and-portents-concerning-freeish-google-cloud.markdown

 We certainly do need a better way to create, deploy, and manage applications across VMs and data centers, but I don't quite see how this allows Google to make money offering an expensive service any better than the current VM approach.
 Though with all their cash maybe they plan to just wait it out until all the others bash themselves apart on the rocky shores of free.

-Just in case this is an April fools joke, I already know I am an idiot, so no harm done.</div>
+Just in case this is an April fools joke, I already know I am an idiot, so no harm done.